WinterWonderland/Game_of_Life/readme.md

 A black square means this cell is alive.
 A white square means this cell is dead.

 The game runs in steps.
-At each step each tile on the game board will be analyzed and updated with following rules:
+At each step each cell on the game board will be analyzed and updated with following rules:

 * a dead cell with exactly three living neighbours will be reborn
 * a living cell with exactly two or three living neighbours keeps alive